ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 When you select a first-generation [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can specify 10-16,000 GB of capacity in 1 GB increments.

 Boot volumes are 100 GB by default.
-If you provision an instance with a custom image or a snapshot, you can specify a boot volume capacity up to 250 GB.
+You can install some Linux stock images on boot volumes as small as 10 GB, while Windows stock images require 40 GB or more.
+If you provision an instance with a custom image or a snapshot, you can specify a boot volume capacity in the range of 10 - 250 GB when you're using first-generation volume profiles, and in the range of 10 - 32,000 GB when you're using the `sdp` profile.

 ## Block Storage volume profiles
 {: #iops-profiles}